-Water SM1 through SM3.1, all SM5.x Any alkane SM4, SM5.4, SM5.0R, SM5.2R, SM5.42R Any other organic solvent SM5.4, SM5.0R, SM5.2R, SM5.42R The x in SMx denotes the fu nctional form of surface tensions.
-S x also specifies the function nal form of the generalized Born term

-This x also specifies the functional form of the generalized Born term, in particular whether electrostatic COGs are used, since that goes with the choice of surface tension functional forms.
+Water SM1 through SM3.1, all SM5.x Any alkane SM4, SM5.4, SM5.0R, SM5.2R, SM5.42R Any other organic solvent SM5.4, SM5.0R, SM5.2R, SM5.42R The x in SMx denotes the fur nctional form of surface tensions.
+This x also specifies the functional for orm of the generalized Born term, in particular whether electrostatic C COGs are used, since that goes with the choice of surface tension functional forms.